Failure to Thrive

 What is failure to thrive?

-Failure to thrive is a term used to describe a child who seems to be gaining weight or height more slowly than other children of his or her age and sex.
+Failure to thrive is a term used to describe a child who seems to be gaining weight or height more slowly than other children of the same age and sex.
 A baby who has failed to thrive may seem slow to develop physical skills, such as rolling over, standing, and walking.
 Slow growth also can lead to delays in mental and social skills.

 What causes it?